openstack/freezer/README.rst

 The scheduler understands the "scheduling" part of the job document, which it uses to actually schedule the job, while the rest of the parameters are substantially opaque.

+It may also be useful to use the "-c" parameter to specify the client-id that the scheduler will use when interacting with the api.

+The purpose of the *client-id* is that of associate a job with the scheduler instance which is supposed to execute that job.

+A single openstack user could manage different resources on different nodes (and actually may even have different freezer-scheduler instances running on the same node with different local privileges, for example), and the client-id allows him to associate the specific scheduler instance with its specific jobs.

+When not provided with a custom client-id, the scheduler falls to the default which is composed from the tenant-is and the hostname of the machine it is running on.

 The first step to use the scheduler is creating a document with the job:
 ::